vempi/vempiwebsite/content/updates.md

 Date | Activity
 -----|-----
-March 2022 | The Japan Society of Civil Engineers (JSCE) Tohoku branch conference 2022 (online) April 2022 | New publication published in Theoretical and Applied Climatology Springer (as a second author) April 2022 | Short visit to Institute for Agro-Environmental Sciences, The National Agriculture and Food Research Organization (NARO).
+March 2022 | The Japan Society of Civil Engineers (JSCE) Tohoku branch conference 2022 (online) April 2022 | New publication published in Theoretical and Applied Climatology Springer (as a second author) [access here](https://doi.org/10.1007/s00704-022-04063-y)
+April 2022 | Short visit to Institute for Agro-Environmental Sciences, The National Agriculture and Food Research Organization (NARO).
 April 2022 | Last presentation in joint doctoral seminar of hydro-environmental system laboratory and International Research Institute of Disaster Science group.